 There are 3 stages at Seasplash – Mainsplash, Soundsplash and Chillsplash stage.
 All of them are really close to each other.

 The official currency in Croatia is Kuna.
 One Euro is equal to about 7.5 Kunas.
 There are numerous ATM machines and offices in Sibenik, where you can exchange or withdraw money.

 No, as far as we know, WiFi is not available at the festival venue.
 There is a free WiFi service in Sibenik, but one is far out of reach when on Martinska beach.

 Yes, a few chemical toilets and showers will be placed at the festival.

 If you like geography, you will love our custom festival map.
 Basically, we’ve created a map for anyone going to the Seasplash music festival.
-The map contains all the important locations in Sibenik, from festival venue to beaches and not-to-miss attractions.
-Check out the our Seasplash festival map.
+The map contains all the important locations in Sibenik, from festival venues to beaches and not-to-miss attractions.
+Check out our Seasplash festival map.

 all festival photos provided by the Seasplash festival